 In our society, retirement conjures up the idea of slowing down after a lifetime spent working.
-That is true for many people, but not for everyone.
+That is true for many people, but only for some.
 Some have decided not to wait until they are in their sixties to end their careers.
-“Early retirement,” which has been a popular concept In the United States since the mid-2000s, is not just about independently wealthy billionaires who have hit the jackpot by selling their start-ups, but about ordinary workers who, with a great deal of organisation, planning and hard work, are heading for financial independence.
+“Early retirement,” which has been a popular concept In the United States since the mid-2000s, is not just about independently wealthy billionaires who have hit the jackpot by selling their start-ups, but about ordinary workers who, with a great deal of organization, planning and hard work, are heading for financial independence.
 This type of retirement isn’t about spending their days lazing around slumped in front of the TV or having one drink after another in a bar.
 It’s about taking advantage of every moment in life, of every opportunity and using the time to indulge their passions.
-In the United States, many people have taken the plunge, such as Justin McCurry, Mr Money Mustache, Mr Tako and JW Brooks, founder of The Green Swan.
+In the United States, many people have taken the plunge, such as Justin McCurry, Mr. Money Mustache, Mr. Tako, and JW Brooks, founder of The Green Swan.

 Who are these retired thirtysomethings?

-“Beyond the basic needs of shelter, food and safety; humans want to have friends, mates, and desire to be acknowledged by others.
-In order to achieve that, most individuals follow social norms and conform to societal pressures,” writes Mr Tako on his blog, Mr Tako Escapes, pointing out that work “allows them to ‘fit’ into their social ‘group’ and play their part in the capitalist machine”.
+“Beyond the basic needs of shelter, food, and safety; humans want to have friends, mates, and desire to be acknowledged by others.
+To achieve that, most individuals follow social norms and conform to societal pressures,” writes Mr. Tako on his blog, Mr. Tako Escapes, pointing out that work “allows them to ‘fit’ into their social ‘group’ and play their part in the capitalist machine”.
 While many people are happy with this arrangement, he feels that these norms prevent him from feeling fulfilled in other ways.
 He readily admits that he has “never been very comfortable with being a conformist”.
 Starting at the age of 20, he set about trying to achieve financial freedom.

-Mr Taku is not the only one to have taken the leap.
-After studying engineering and computer science in Canada, but also after a decade in the tech industry, Peter Adeney, better known as Mr Money Mustache, also retired from the professional world.
-Like Mr Taku, he has not received an inheritance or stock options, nor has he picked a winning lottery ticket.
+Mr. Taku is not the only one to have leaped.
+After studying engineering and computer science in Canada, but also after a decade in the tech industry, Peter Adeney, better known as Mr. Money Mustache, also retired from the professional world.
+Like Mr. Taku, he has not received an inheritance or stock options, nor has he picked a winning lottery ticket.
 He made his dream come true by saving half of his income and then putting his money into funds and real estate.
-Mr Money Mustache says that the middle-class lifestyle in the US is wasteful.
+Mr. Money Mustache says that the middle-class lifestyle in the US is wasteful.
 “If you can save half your income starting at 20, you can retire at 37,” he said.
 He adds that by saving 75% of your income, it is even possible to end your career after seven years of activity.